- In Designs

 IP Gateway Elevates the Intricacies and Nuances of Australian Designs Law with well Received Presentation to American Bar Association

-Daniel Rosenthal, Head of Designs at IP GATEWAY, recently presented a seminar on Australian designs law to the Designs Committee of the American Bar Association (ABA).
+IP GATEWAY recently presented a seminar on Australian designs law to the Designs Committee of the American Bar Association (ABA).

 The seminar was extremely well received by experienced designs practitioners in the USA.